Skip to page content

 About this Artist

-In a relationship with the Metropolitan Opera spanning more than 25 years, key roles have included Nemorino (L’elisir d’amore), Ramiro (La Cenerentola), Tonio (La fille du régiment), Elvino (La Sonnambula), Lindoro (L’italiana in Algeri), and Italian Tenor (Der Rosenkavalier).
-Banks’ triumphant return to Metropolitan Opera in the 2021/22 season as Hades in Matt Aucoin’s acclaimed new opera Eurydice, earned him the highest of praise from audiences and critics alike, the Washington Post writing, “his tenor is white-hot, piercing through the orchestra, threatening to burst into flames as Hades.”
-Further pathing the way into a new territory of repertoire, other recent appearances include a return to Los Angeles Opera in Rhiannon Giddens and Michael Abel’s new opera Omar conducted by Kazem Abdullah, and his role debut as Mime in Das Rheingold for Dallas Opera under the baton of Emmanuelle Villaume.
+In a relationship with the Metropolitan Opera spanning more than 25 years, key roles have included Nemorino (L’elisir d’amore), Ramiro (La cenerentola), Tonio (La fille du régiment), Elvino (La sonnambula), Lindoro (L’italiana in Algeri), and Italian Tenor (Der Rosenkavalier).
+Banks’ triumphant return to the Metropolitan Opera in the 2021/22 season as Hades in Matthew Aucoin’s acclaimed new opera Eurydice earned him the highest praise from audiences and critics alike.
+Further paving the way into a new territory of repertoire, other recent appearances include a return to LA Opera in Rhiannon Giddens and Michael Abel’s new opera Omar, conducted by Kazem Abdullah, and his role debut as Mime in Das Rheingold for Dallas Opera under the baton of Emmanuel Villaume.